aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Markup/customxmlpart/id/_index.md

 A valid value must be an identifier that is unique among all custom XML data parts in this document.

 The default value is an empty string.
-The value cannot be ``None``.
+The value cannot be ``null``.